+B. Equipment

-- B. Equipment - Permanent equipment Defined as items of nonexpendable property with a purchase cost per unit that equals or exceeds \$5,000 with a useful life of more than one year.
-List separately and justify the need for each item of permanent equipment. - Small or expendable equipment Defined as expendable property with a purchase cost per unit that is less than \$5,000 and/or that has a short service life (<1 year). - General purpose equipment Equipment such as computers or laptops used primarily or exclusively in the actual conduct of the proposed scientific project. - C. Supplies.
+- Permanent equipment Defined as items of nonexpendable property with a purchase cost per unit that equals or exceeds \$5,000 with a useful life of more than one year.
+List separately and justify the need for each item of permanent equipment. - Small or expendable equipment Defined as expendable property with a purchase cost per unit that is less than \$5,000 and/or that has a short service life (<1 year).

+- General purpose equipment Equipment such as computers or laptops used primarily or exclusively in the actual conduct of the proposed scientific project. - C. Supplies.
 Group into major categories. - D. Travel.
-Travel funds are restricted for domestic travel within the US, its territories, and Canada only. - E. Miscellaneous Expenditures.
-List specific amounts for each item; examples of expenditures allowed include: publication costs, special fees (e.g., publication costs, computer time and scientific software, and equipment maintenance). - F. Subcontracts.
-If any portion of the proposed research is to be carried out at another institution, enter the total costs (direct) on the online budget detail page on proposalCENTRAL.
+List all travel expenses.
+Any foreign travel requires pre-approval by your Scientific Office.
+Domestic travel expenses do not require pre-approval. - E. Miscellaneous Expenditures.
+List specific amounts for each item; examples of expenditures allowed include publication costs, computer time and scientific software, and equipment maintenance. - F. Subcontracts.
+If any portion of the proposed research is to be carried out at another institution, enter the total direct costs on the online budget detail page on proposalCentral.
 Then provide a categorical breakdown of costs using the Subcontractor Budget and Justification form, using one form per subcontractor.
 Upload the form(s) when complete, entering the subcontractor's name in the "describe attachment" field.